stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 for social dancing, classes, snacks, and community!

 {{< callout emoji="📍" >}}
-Dancebreak will be in Roble 113 during the fall!
-Workshops will be 7:00-8:00, with social dancing 8:00-10:00.
+Dancebreak will be in Roble 113 most Mondays during winter quarter!
+Workshops will be 8:30-9:30 PM, with social dancing 9:30-11:30 PM.
 {{< /callout >}}

 If you don't know how to dance, we teach lessons every week!
 See the [list of